Course List and Syllabi

 • Courses may be canceled due to insufficient enrollment.

 • SAIIE is currently updating its course list.
-To view any specific course syllabus please contact the Program Manager, Mr. Sean Chipres, at: seanrc@saiie.com
+To view any specific course syllabus please contact the Program Manager, Sean Chipres, at: seanrc@saiie.com

 Summer course requirements: